5 Food Staples Of A Mediterranean Diet That Keep You Healthy

 4. Herbs and Spices Herbs and spices should replace the salt used in food.
 Excessive salt consumption is linked with high blood pressure and heart disease.

 Many also have significant health benefits.
-For example, both ginger and tumeric contain substances that have shown anti-inflammatory properties.
+For example, both ginger and turmeric contain substances that have shown anti-inflammatory properties.

 Try different out different spice combinations and see what works for you.